 - Make sure you keep moving for your comfort – especially while flying – and have a good stretch

 - Limit journeys to a few hours at a time and take breaks where needed

-There are some risks during your final weeks of pregnancy and some airlines will either ask for a doctor’s note saying you are safe to fly or simply stop you from flying for your safety.
+There are some risks during your final weeks of pregnancy, and some airlines will either ask for a doctor’s note saying you are safe to fly or stop you from flying for your safety.

-Don’t let people fool you.
+Don’t let people fool you with these pregnancy myths.
 You are not eating for two and you absolutely cannot get away with a little sip of alcohol.
 There are folk out there who will tell you otherwise but listen to the health care professionals, not the lady down the road.

 The idea of eating for two or allowing yourself to gain a lot of weight while pregnant is silly.

 You will and should gain a little weight while pregnant but there is a healthy limit.
 You only need to eat about 200 more calories per day for your little one.
 Fruits, veggies, protein, and any supplements that are recommended by your doctor or midwife can all contribute to a healthy pregnancy.